Special Lesson

 Practice at the Club

 Scoring becomes second nature once you keep score for a few sessions.
-Come play with us — every Wednesday or Thursday evening in Iași, no experience required.
+Come play with us — every Thursday, 18:45, in Iași, no experience required.

 Sign up for free lessons ›Or leave your email and we'll let you know when the next online lesson is out.